Jack Dreyer: The Maytag is Better Than Ever

 At the end of the day, so many things are out of your control so you can’t dwell on it too much.
 We’ll never know what would have happened if I had been healthy the whole time, so I’m just happy I have the opportunity now.

-That’s a pretty elite perspective, for a young man that could have a chip on his shoulder, which just goes to show his impeccable character.
+That’s a pretty elite perspective, for a young man who could have a chip on his shoulder.
+It also goes to show his impeccable character.

 Free Agent Contract

-So, that’s it, that’s the total amount of experience he had heading into 2023.
+So, that’s it, that was the total amount of experience he had heading into 2023.

-He had not pitched any substantial amount at all since 2018, his Freshman year at Iowa, when he was assigned to Great Lakes.
+He had not pitched much since 2018, his Freshman year at Iowa, when he was assigned to Great Lakes.

 Dreyer was super pumped to get back at it, and, no doubt, he sprouted faster than an Iowa Corn Field in Early Summer.

 Dreyer posted a 2.30 ERA on the year and struck out 79 hitters in 54.2 innings pitched.
-He also was handed the biggest moments of the year and proved, like he always had, that the bigger the moment, the better he pitches.
+He also was handed the biggest moments of the year and proved, as he always has, that the bigger the moment, the better he pitches.

 Prospect Feature

-Coming into this season, his first full season in a long time, Dreyer featured primarily a fastball/slider mix.
-Then after meeting with Rob Hill and Dave Anderson, they tweaked his grip a little bit and added back in his curveball he had back in College.
+Beginning the 2024 season, his first full season in a long time, Dreyer featured primarily a fastball/slider mix.
+Then after meeting with Rob Hill and Dave Anderson, they tweaked his grip and added back in the curveball he had back in College.

 That 3 pitch mix led to a ton of swing and miss for the Lefty.